gvogety/udacity-sdcar-traffic-signs/Project_Report.md

 * Image data shape = (32, 32, 3)
 * Number of unique classes = 43

 Pandas library is also used to calculate the distribution of various classes for each data set.
 This is used to generate the bar charts below.
-Its also worth noting that each set of images for a particular class are all together in the input data set.
+It is also worth noting that each set of images for a particular class are all together in the input data set.
 For example, all images of Class0 are together, followed by Class1, followed by Class2 etc. This fact is used in displaying the images below for further analysis.

 ####2.
 Include an exploratory visualization of the dataset.